KelvynCarbone/kelvyncarbone.github.io/index.md

-##Welcome stranger or neighborhood - Who iam
+### Welcome stranger or neighborhood - Who iam
 Here you can see some of my career and the crazy things I've been doing for a long time in this life.

 I'm started my contact with IT at 12 years old.
 Until now i continue learning something new and this that makes me feel alive.

-### Markdown
+### from ZERO to Millions

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+I think most IT people have a big dream to make a difference in humanity and I had this privilege when working with education.
+I saw a lot of people change their lives for the better with something that I helped produce and it makes me fucking happy (sorry for the bad word).

 ```markdown
 Syntax highlighted code block